anupDas69/Final-calculation.html/README.md

-This my my first project coding in javaScript
+This my my first project coding in JavaScript